FloPayFloPay

 • the button gets FloPay's shared processing, success, and decline modal states automatically

-• if authentication is required, the SDK opens the fallback checkout modal on the same page
+• if authentication is required, the SDK opens the fallback FloPayCheckout modal on the same page using the same theme, so the upsell button and its recovery modal stay visually consistent

 • successful upsells can update your local React state immediately